do-jonathan4/lfz-m2/exercises/postgres-intro/README.md

 1. Run the command again and output the results to a file.
 You'll be committing this file for this assignment.
     ```bash
     psql -c '\l' > list-of-databases.txt
-    ```

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-mod-2-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is PostgreSQL and what are some alternative relational databases?
-- What are some advantages of learning a relational database?
-- What is one way to see if PostgreSQL is running?